She warned, he didn't listen

 What was Pilate's relationship with his wife?

-He travelled constantly, keeping an eye of each area of Judea, and it seems that his wife travelled with him.
+He travelled constantly, keeping an eye of each area of Judea.
+It seems that his wife travelled with him.
 This may show something of the closeness of their relationship, since life in the administrative center of Caesarea would certainly have been more comfortable for her.

 Perhaps he was accustomed to seek out her advice on difficult matters; educated Roman women were often quite powerful figures behind the scenes - think of Livia's relationship with her husband Augustus.
 Pilate's wife is the only person recorded who appealed the decision to condemn Jesus.